 - Make sure that children cannot see or reach the medicine.

 - Keep the medicine in the container it came in.

 Your child’s doctor, pharmacist or nurse will be able to give you more information about glycerin suppositories and about other medicines used to treat constipation.

 You can also get useful information from:

-We have written this leaflet to help you understand more about the medicine you are giving to your child.
-We take great care to make sure that the information is correct and up-to-date.
+We take great care to make sure that the information in this leaflet is correct and up-to-date.
 However, medicines can be used in different ways for different patients.
-It is therefore important that you follow the advice of your doctor or pharmacist, as they understand your child’s illness.
-If you are not sure about something, ask your doctor or pharmacist.
-Note that this leaflet applies to the use of medicines in the UK; it may not apply in other countries.
-The Royal College of Paediatrics and Child Health (RCPCH), The Neonatal and Paediatric Pharmacists Group (NPPG), WellChild and the contributors and editors cannot be held responsible for the accuracy of information, omissions of information, or any actions that may be taken as a consequence of reading the leaflet.
+It is important that you ask the advice of your doctor or pharmacist if you are not sure about something.
+This leaflet is about the use of these medicines in the UK, and may not apply to other countries.
+The Royal College of Paediatrics and Child Health (RCPCH), the Neonatal and Paediatric Pharmacists Group (NPPG), WellChild and the contributors and editors cannot be held responsible for the accuracy of information, omissions of information, or any actions that may be taken as a consequence of reading this leaflet.